Uzaaft/heimdall/README.md

 # Heimdall

-## Status: Very alpha, but being daily driven by the author.
-## Note: This project is a WIP, and the following docs may be uncomplete.
+### Status: Very alpha, and WIP.
+The following docs may be uncomplete.
 Feel free to open PR's if something is missing.

 ## Features: